lovepreet-mikmak/mikmak-cloud-functions/readme.md

 - Create a Project in GCP.
 - Inside that Project, Create a Service account and enable billing for it.
-- The Service account must have these following Roles:- `Cloud Functions Developer`, `Cloud Functions Admin`, `Service Account User`, `Storage Admin` and `Storage Object Viewer`.
+- The Service account must have these following Roles:- `Cloud Functions Developer`, `Cloud Functions Admin`, `Service Account User`, `Storage Admin`, `Storage Object Viewer` and  `BigQuery Admin`.
  Make sure Your service account must have these roles and permissions by navigating to IAM settings in GCP.
 - Create a Service Account Key and copy to clipboard for later use.
 - Copy Project Id to clipboard for later use.
 - In GCP Top Navbar, type `Topics` in search bar and Create  a Pub/sub Topic on that page by following given instructions on that page.